Romathonat/basesSEA/README.md

 # basesSEA
-Development of a basics of a simple OS in C and ASM
+Development of the basics of a simple OS in C and ASM